ChrisQGeorge/ChrisG-CS-330/README.md

 ## Class questions and answers
 Q: How do you approach designing software?

-A: My general approach to designing software is that first, I come up an idea or a potential solution to a problem.
-I then try to create a proof of concept that the idea can work in practice.
-Then finally I implement that idea in a working project.
+A: My general approach to designing software is that first, I come up an idea or a potential solution to a problem, I then try to create a proof of concept that the idea can work in practice, I then finally implement that idea in a working project.
  As an example, for the final project of this class, I was really wanting to convert the vertex arrays into vectors that are arbitrarily expandable in a way that I could iterate through.
 To workshop this idea, I first converted a working set of vertexes into a vector and iterated through the color vectors, changing each one to red.
 Once that was working on my good code, I went a step further and was able to change all of my arrays to vectors and calculate and add face normal by iterating through those vectors.

 Q: How do you approach developing programs?

 A: I tend to approach overall program development in a similar way.
-I create a prototype of each feature of a project I am wanting to make, and then slowly peace those sections together once each individual feature has “matured”.
+I create a prototype of each feature of a project I am wanting to make, and then slowly piece those sections together once each individual feature has “matured”.

 Q: How can computer science help me in reaching my goals?